Little Rock police officer arrested and relieved of duty

 LITTLE ROCK, Ark. — A Little Rock police officer has been relieved of duty and placed on paid administrative leave as a part of an investigation following a domestic violence call.

-29-year-old Cristian Gallegos is expected to face a 3rd degree domestic battery charge.
+Cristian Gallegos, 29, is expected to face a 3rd degree domestic battery charge.

 Police were called to an address in the 6500 block of Brookview Drive around 2:30 a.m.
 Sunday.